sta711-s24/sta711-s24.github.io/about.md

 ### Exams

-There will be three take-home exams during the semester.
+There will be two take-home exams during the semester.
 The purpose of these exams is to demonstrate your mastery of core course material.
 Further instructions will be provided on each exam.

 Like homework assignments, each exam question will be graded on a Mastered / Not yet mastered scale.
 For each exam, there will be an optional take-home make-up exam (with different questions).
 If you do not master all questions on the exam, you may try again on the make-up exam.
 If you do not master all questions after taking the make-up exam, you may try again on the final exam.